Increasing the power of weak lensing survey data with multipole-based intrinsic alignment estimators: Formalism

 Since the universe is homogeneous and isotropic, the correlation function and the power spectra as measured in configuration space (no redshift space distortions) are only a function of the magnitude of the wave vector (k=$|\bm{k}|$) or the separation vector ($r=|\bm{r}|$).
 In such a case, it is convenient to express the correlation functions in terms of their multipole moments as

 where $(\mu_r, \mu_k)$ are the cosine of the angle between $(\bm{r}, \bm{k})$ and the line of sight direction. $\Pi$ is the line of sight component of $\bm{r}$ and the component in the plane of the sky will be denoted as $r_\mathrm{p}$. $ L^{\ell,{s_{ab}}}$ are associated Legendre polynomials of order $\ell$ and $s_{ab}$, and are non-zero only when $\ell\geq s_{ab}$.
-Analogous expansions can be done for power spectra measurements as well, including the $E$/$B$ mode power spectra for intrinsic alignments \citep[see][for measurements of $E$/$B$ mode power spectra for IA in sims]{Kurita2021}.
+Analogous expansions can be done for power spectra measurements as well, including the $E$/$B$ mode power spectra for intrinsic alignments.
+Measurements of $E$/$B$ mode power spectra for IA in sims have been presented by \citet{Kurita2021}, and \citet{2023PhRvD.108h3533K} also carried out a multipole expansion of an IA power spectrum in real data.

 For the galaxy correlation function in real space, $s_{ab}=0$ (the galaxy density field is spin zero), and because of symmetry, only the monopole ($\ell=0$) term exists (we are assuming no redshift space distortions in this section).
-For the case of galaxy shapes, as was discussed in \cite{Singh2016ia}, we measure the shapes projected onto the plane of the sky, which introduces an additional anisotropy term of the form $1-\mu^2$ (both in real space $\mu_r$ and Fourier space, $\mu_k$).
-Since we seek to define the multipoles using Legendre polynomials which act as a `matched filter', it is straightforward to see that the associated Legendre polynomials, $ L^{2,2}\propto(1-\mu^2)$ and $ L^{4,4}\propto(1-\mu^2)^2$, will act as the matched filter for \xigp\ and \xipp, respectively.
+For the case of galaxy shapes, as was discussed in section~2.3 of \cite{Singh2016ia}, we measure the shapes projected onto the plane of the sky, which introduces an additional anisotropy term of the form $1-\mu^2$ (both in real space $\mu_r$ and Fourier space, $\mu_k$).
+Functionally this term is introduced for each factor of galaxy shapes, meaning it appears once in the $g+$ correlations and is squared in the $++$ correlations.
+As a result, when defining the multipoles using Legendre polynomials which act as a `matched filter', the matched filters for \xigp\ and \xipp\ will be the associated Legendre polynomials, $ L^{2,2}\propto(1-\mu^2)$ and $ L^{4,4}\propto(1-\mu^2)^2$, respectively.
 Mathematically, the galaxy shapes or the tidal fields are spin two objects, since they involve two factors of spin raising operators and are symmetric under rotation by 180$^\circ$.
 This implies that $s_{ab}=2$ for \xigp\ and $s_{ab}=4$ for \xipp\ (given that there are two shapes in the auto-correlation).

 The NLA model predictions for correlation function multipoles can be obtained through Hankel transforms of power spectra as

 where $j_{\ell}$ are the spherical bessel functions, $\alpha_{\ell,ab}$ are constants (defined in the next section) that depend on the observables and the amplitude of the associated Legendre polynomials; and $C_{ab}$ are the observable- and cosmology-dependent constants defined in Eqs.~\eqref{eqn:LA_gg}--\eqref{eqn:LAx}, which relate the matter power spectrum to the power spectra of the observables.